Chart Color Schemes

 Munruben - Park Ridge South faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 11.9%, significantly lower than Greater Brisbane's average of 30.5%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, at 8.9%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.0%).
-Vocational credentials are prevalent among residents aged 15 and above, with 41.7% holding such qualifications, including advanced diplomas (9.3%) and certificates (32.4%).
+Bachelor degrees are the most common at 8.9%, followed by postgraduate qualifications (2.0%) and graduate diplomas (1.0%).
+Vocational credentials are prominent, with 41.7% of residents aged 15+ holding them, including advanced diplomas (9.3%) and certificates (32.4%).
+Educational participation is high at 26.8%, with 9.9% in secondary education, 9.1% in primary education, and 3.1% pursuing tertiary education.

 Frequently Asked Questions - Education